Bharat9848/notes/interview.md

  - use lingua franca of design which includes terms like scalability, availability, resiliance, consistency, perfomace, CAP theorem, Gossip protocol etc.
  - Ask for non-functional requirement in b/w interview
  - Ask data releated questions like current size, future requirement, consumption, consistency, durability and privacy and regulatory
+ - Always speak of tradeoff for every component.
+ - Give verbose details about data querying and writing data.

 ## LLD
  - use bottom up approach